-Among other things, a bilingual plain language summary will be posted at main registration points to the hospital which will include instructions on how to obtain a printed version of the policy and an application for financial assistance.
-Affiliated sites will post a plain language summary of this Policy on its webpage, and shall make a copy of this Policy available by posting it on their webpage including the ability to download a copy of the Policy free of charge.
-Individuals in the community served will be able to obtain a copy of the Policy in locations throughout each Covenant affiliated site or upon request.
+Among other things, a bilingual plain language summary will be posted at main registration points in the hospital, which will include instructions on how to obtain a printed version of the policy and an application for financial assistance.
+Affiliated sites will post a plain language summary of this Policy on their webpage, and shall make a copy of this Policy available by posting it on their webpage including the ability to download a copy of the Policy free of charge.
+Individuals in the community served will be able to obtain a copy of the Policy in locations throughout each Covenant-affiliated site or upon request.
 Covenant shall also include plain language summaries of this Policy in patient statements.

 Equal Opportunity: Covenant is committed to upholding the multiple federal and state laws that preclude discrimination on the basis of race, sex, age, religion, national origin, marital status, sexual orientation, disabilities, military service, or any other classification protected by federal, state or local laws.

 Covenant will not consider: bad debt, contractual allowances, perceived underpayments for operations, public programs, cases paid through a charitable contribution, professional courtesy discounts, community service or outreach programs, or employment status as a means to determine financial assistance.